justkurama/WebDevProject/README.md

 ## Contributing

 Contributions are welcome!
 Please follow the standard GitHub flow: fork the repository, create a new branch, make your changes, and open a pull request.

-## License

-[Choose an appropriate license for your project and mention it here.]

----

-Feel free to customize this README file according to your project's specific details and requirements!